DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 5. Future Work
 6. Appendix: *Citation, Environment  & Getting Started* ...

 However DDPG trains a policy that approximates the optimal action.
-Therefore its a determenistic policy-gradient method restriced to contious space.[2]
+Therefore its a deterministic policy-gradient method restricted to counties space.[2]

-## 1) Policty Gradien Methods
+## 1) Policy Gradient Methods

-In the first [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/p1_navigation) a brief introduction to Reinforcment Learning and to the value base functions DQNs is given.
-Also a big role in the Reinforcment Learning are Policy Gradient Methods playing, that learn a parameterized policy and selcet actions without consulting a vaulue function.
+In the first [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/p1_navigation) a brief introduction to Reinforcement Learning and to the value base functions DQNs is given.
+Also a big role in the Reinforcement Learning are Policy Gradient Methods playing, that learn a parameterized policy and select actions without consulting a value function.
 A value function may still be used to learn the policy parameters.
-Like actor-critic methods that learn approximation to both policy and value fucntions, where 'actor' is referenc to the learned policy and 'critic' refers to the learnd value function.
+Like actor-critic methods that learn approximation to both policy and value functions, where 'actor' is reference to the learned policy and 'critic' refers to the learned value function.
-Perhabs the simplest advantage that policy parameterization may have over action-value parametrization is that the policy may be a simpler function to approximate.
-Policy-based method will typically learn faster and yield a superior asymtotic policy (as in Tetris, see Simek, Algorta and Kothiyal, 2016)[3]
+Perhaps the simplest advantage that policy parameterization may have over action-value parametrization is that the policy may be a simpler function to approximate.
+Policy-based method will typically learn faster and yield a superior asymptotic policy (as in Tetris, see Simek, Algorta and Kothiyal, 2016)[3]

 While value functions like DQNs solve problems with high-dimensinal observation space, it can only handle discret and low-dimensinal action spaces.
 Many tasks of interest, most notably pyhsical control taks, have continous (real valued) and high dimensinal action spaces.
 DQNs cannot be straight-forwardly applied to continous domains since they rely on finding the action that maximizes the action-value function.[1]
 On the other hand Policy-based methods offer practical ways of dealing with large action spaces, even continous spaces with an inifinite number of actions.
 Instead of computing learned probabilities for each of the many action, they instead learn statistics of the probability destribution.
 [3]

 ## 2) Actor-Critic Methods
 Actor-critic algorithms learn both policies and value functions.
-The 'actor' is the component that learns policies and the 'critic' is the component that learns about whatever policy is currently being followed by the actor on order to 'criticize' the actors action choises.<br />
+The 'actor' is the component that learns policies and the 'critic' is the component that learns about whatever policy is currently being followed by the actor on order to 'criticize' the actors action choses.<br />
 The critic use a Temporal Difference (TD) algorithm to learn the state-value function for the actors current policy.
-The value function allows the ciritc to critique the actors action choises by sending TD errors to the actor.
-Bases on these critiques th actor continuity updates its policy.
+The value function allows the critic to critique the actors action choices by sending TD errors to the actor.
+Bases on these critiques the actor continuity updates its policy.
 So two worlds can be combined, the actor has a high variance but low bias on the other hand the critic have low variance and high bias.

 <figure>
  <img src="./img/ActorCritic_Modell.png" width="360" alt="" />
  <figcaption>
  <p></p>
  <p style="text-align: center;"> Fig. 2.1: Actor Critic Modell.
-The actor adjust a policy based on the TD error recived from the critic. the critic adjusts state-value parameters using  the same error.
-It produces a error from the rewards signal, R and the current change in its esimate of state values.
-The actor does not have direct acces to the rewads signal, and the critic does not have direct access to the action [3].  </p>
+The actor adjust a policy based on the TD error received from the critic. the critic adjusts state-value parameters using  the same error.
+It produces an error from the rewards signal, R and the current change in its estimate of state values.
+The actor does not have direct access to the reward signal, and the critic does not have direct access to the action [3].  </p>
  </figcaption>
 </figure>
  <p></p>

 ## 3) DDPG
-Simplyfied DDPG is descibed as an DQN-Methode for contious space since it applies many of the same techniques[1]:
+Simplified DDPG is described as an DQN-Methode for continuous space since it applies many of the same techniques[1]:
-- Replaybuffer to train an action-value function in an off-policy manner to minimize correlations between sampels<br />
+- Replay-buffer to train an action-value function in an off-policy manner to minimize correlations between samples<br />
 - Target Networks to stabilize training <br />

-The training process from DQN to DDPG is quiet similar, the agent collects experiances in an online manner and stores these examples into a replay buffer, that is commonly sampeled uniformly at random.
-The agent then uses mini-batches to calculate a bootsrapped TD target and train a Q-function.
+The training process from DQN to DDPG is quite similar, the agent collects experiences in an online manner and stores these examples into a replay buffer, that is commonly sampled uniformly at random.
+The agent then uses mini-batches to calculate a bootstrapped TD target and train a Q-function.
 The main difference is, DQNs uses an arg max function for greedy action and DDPG uses a deterministic policy function that is trained to approximate the greedy action.[2]

 <figure>
  <img src="./img/DQN_DDPG_valuefunction.png" width="750" alt="whatever" />
  <figcaption>
  <p></p>
- <p style="text-align: center;"> Fig. 3.1: Value Function Objectivs [2].  </p>
+ <p style="text-align: center;"> Fig. 3.1: Value Function Objectives.  </p>
  </figcaption>
 </figure>
  <p></p>

 Learning a deterministic policy, we want to train a network that can give us the optimal action in a given state.
 That means the agent tries to find the action that maximizes this value.
-The objectiv is simple, we can use the expected Q-value from the Critic to maximaze the action policy.
+The objective is simple, we can use the expected Q-value from the Critic to maximize the action policy.

 <figure>
  <img src="./img/DDPG_deterministic_policy.png" width="750" alt="whatever" />
  <p></p>